Xihuitl/vircurexPHPapi/README.md

 vircurexPHPapi
 ==============

-unofficial php library for the vircurex market api. no warranties!
+unofficial php library for the vircurex market api. **no warranties!**

 install:
-grab the data.php library and include it. change the $account and $secrets variables of the library to your owns.
+1. grab the data.php library and include it.
+2. change the $_account_ and $_secrets_ variables of the library to your owns.

 keywords:
-Anoncoin,Bitcoi,Digitalcoin,Devcoin,Freicoin,Feathercoin,I0coin,Ixcoin,Litecoin,Namecoin,Novacoin,Peercoin,Terracoin,Worldcoin,Primecoin
-BTC, PPC, LTC
+Anoncoin,Bitcoi,Digitalcoin,Devcoin,Freicoin,Feathercoin,I0coin,Ixcoin,Litecoin,Namecoin,Novacoin,Peercoin,Terracoin,Worldcoin,Primecoin, BTC, PPC, LTC